-The program is designed for students who are fully committed to the study of contemporary art and who intend to pursue careers in the field.
-Past students have gone on to work at museums, commercial and not-for-profit galleries, auction houses, consultancies, journals, international art fairs and universities, to name but some of the potential career paths.
+This twelve-month-long taught MA course, validated by the University of Manchester, is unique in combining rigorous academic study of contemporary art with the acquisition of skills of professional practice.
+The program is designed for those who are fully committed to the study of contemporary art and who intend to pursue careers in the field.
+Past students have gone on to work at museums, commercial and not-for-profit galleries, auction houses, consultancies, journals, international art fairs and universities, to name but some of the potential career paths (see below for more details).

 At the start of the year, students are allocated a personal tutor who supports their academic and personal development throughout the program.
 The course runs across three semesters (two semesters for Postgraduate Diploma students).
 The first two semesters are intensively taught on four (occasionally five) days per week.
 In the second semester, specialist electives can be chosen from across all Institute Master's programs, meaning that a student can build a personalised Master's profile.
 During the third semester (mid-May to mid-September inclusive) there is no formal teaching.
-In this semester, students research and write their dissertation with the guidance of an individual supervisor.
+In this semester, MA-registered students research and write their dissertation with the guidance of an individual supervisor.

 Lectures are given by both members of the faculty and consultant lecturers, many of whom are active in the art world, thus facilitating networking opportunities.
 Study visits (both local and international) are an integral part of the program.